About

 The GIT repo of Yayi is here.

-Yayi is an open source library for image processing and mathematic morphology.
-It is written in C++ and can be used from Python.
+Yayi is an open source library for image processing and mathematical morphology.
+It is written in C++ and can be used from python.
 The library is by design cross-platform.

 Boost.test